kumkum943/Ecommerce-website/README.md

 3. **Explore Products:** Browse through the available products and click on them for more details.
 4. **Add to Cart:** Add desired items to the shopping cart by clicking the "Add to Cart" button.
 5. **Proceed to Checkout:** Navigate to the shopping cart page and proceed through the checkout process to complete the purchase.

-### Deployment:

-The application is deployed and accessible at https://e-commerce-website-azure-six.vercel.app

 ### Contributions: